The atomic clocks of the Greenwich Time Service

 The Hewlett-Packard models HP5060A and HP5061A

 Whilst the valves (vacuum tubes) used in the construction of earlier atomic clocks had made them comparatively large and fragile, the solid-state components of the HP5060A not only made it more reliable, but also transportable while running.
-Launched in 1964, the HP5060A was superseded by model HP5061A in 1967, which had an LED clock and a backup battery available as options.
-HP5061A was superseded by model HP5061B in 1986.
+Launched in 1964, the HP5060A was superseded by model HP5061A in 1967, which was later superseded by model HP5061B in 1986.

 A typical HP5061A model.
 It was not however one of the ones owned by the Observatory.
 This particular one was used in the famous Hafele–Keating experiment.
 Photo date February 2013.
 Reproduced under a Creative Commons Attribution 2.0 Generic license (CC BY 2.0) courtesy of Dave Jones and (see below)